 Profitability Under Pressure

-The profit trends are even more revealing:
+The profit trends are even more revealing at the PDD parent level:

 • Full-year 2025 operating profit: RMB 94.6B (~$13.7B), down 13% year-over-year